We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 Average Final Compensation Sample Clauses

 Average Final Compensation.
-The Firemen and Policeman Pensions Act (MCLA 38.551), Section 6(1)(f), as amended for Fire Department members providing that “average final compensation” shall mean the average of three (3) years of highest annual compensation received by the member during their ten (10) years of service immediately preceding their retirement or leaving service, is hereby adopted for the Employees upon execution of this agreement.
+The Firemen and Policemen Pensions Act (MCLA 38.551), Section 6(1)(f), shall be amended for Fire Department members providing that "average final compensation" shall mean the average of the three (3) years of highest annual compensation received by the member during their ten (10) years of service immediately preceding their retirement or leaving service.

 Average Final Compensation.
 Equals one-fifth of your normal pay during the 260 weeks of Company service that results in the highest average.